s-boris/Radio-Kappa/README.md

 ### Installation

 1. Download and unpackage or clone the repository in a desired folder.
-2. Install Python 3.4 and add the Python directory and the "scripts" subdirectory to the path variable.
+2. Install Python 3.4 and add the Python directory and the "scripts" subdirectory to the path environment variable.
-3. Install pip for Python
+3. Install pip for Python if not already included.
-4. Download required libraries by entering: pip install requirements.txt
+4. Download required libraries by typing: `pip install requirements.txt`
+5. Download the latest ffmpeg codec and place the three files (ffmpeg.exe, ffplay.exe and ffprobe.exe) in the directory with with the other Radio Kappa files.
-5. Set your bot token and the desired channel id's in the settings.ini
+6. Set your bot token and the desired channel id's in the `settings.ini`
-6. To start the bot: `python kappabot.py`
+7. To start the bot, double click `run.bat`

 ## Configuration

-TODO
+Adjust the values in `settings.ini` to your needs.
+(To see discord channel and user id's you need to enable the developer mode on discord)

 ## Usage

 __**For everyone available commands:**__

-**!play** <youtube link or song name>     -    Adds your song to the playlist **!song**                                 -    Shows information about the currently playing song **!queue**                                -    Shows a list with all queued songs **!skip**                                 -    Skips the current song (You can only use this command if the song currently playing was requested by you)*(Mods have full acccess to this command)*
+**!play** \<youtube link or song name>      -    Adds your song to the playlist **!song**                                                            -    Shows information about the currently playing song **!queue**                                                         -    Shows a list with all queued songs **!skip**                                                             -    Skips the current song (You can only use this command if the song currently playing was requested by you)*(Mods have full acccess to this command)*
 **!remove**                                                      -    Removes the last added song by you.
-(You can execute this multiple times) **!removeall**                            -    Removes all your songs in the queue.
+(You can execute this multiple times)
+**!removeall**                                                  -    Removes all your songs in the queue.
+**!flip <mention>**                                         -    Flip this cuck!

 __**Commands only available to mods:**__

-**!remove** <user mention>                -    Removes the last song that was requested by the mentioned user.
+**!remove** \<user mention>                        -    Removes the last song that was requested by the mentioned user.
 (You can execute this multiple times)
-**!removeall** <user mention>             -    Removes all songs that were requested by the mentioned user **!autoremove** <true or false>           -    Enables/Disables the auto removing of the bots messages after some time **!clearqueue**                           -    Removes all songs from the queue
+**!removeall** \<user mention>                    -    Removes all songs that were requested by the mentioned user **!autoremove** \<true or false>                  -    Enables/Disables the auto removing of the bots messages after some time

-__**Known issues:**__
-- Bot won't reconnect after losing connection to discord
+**!clearqueue**                                                -    Removes all songs from the queue **!clearqueue**                                                -    Removes all songs from the queue **!restart**                                                        -    Restart the bot